opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-examples/dataset-relation-rdf.rst

 .. code-block:: xml
+    :caption: ``dct:relation`` values should be of the class ``rdfs:Resource`` or a subclass.
-    :caption: Further information links should be a class and therefore come with a URI according to DCAT
+              They should therefore each have a URI, according to DCAT

     :emphasize-lines: 8,9,10,11,12,13,14

     <?xml version="1.0" encoding="utf-8" ?>